BKoch74/5143-OperatingSystems/Assignments/P01/README.md

 | `!x`      | Print expanded history          |  Aretha  |

 ## Difficulties/Challenges:
+1) Implementing piping was our biggest challenge.
-When we joined all our commands we had some errors so that had some tweaking to do.
+2) When we joined all our commands we had some errors so that had some tweaking to do.

-We ran into an indentation error.
+3) We ran into an indentation error.

-Initially, we wanted to go with a command called sysCheck that would display the system health but ran into some problems with it.
+4) Initially, we wanted to go with a command called sysCheck that would display the system health but ran into some problems with it.

 ## Non-Working Components:
 N/A